openssl/technical-policies/policies/branch-policy.md

   Implicitly it means that any API/ABI breaking changes are not allowed on the master branch unless OMC defines the next release will be a major release.
-- Any changes merged to the master branch must be ported to the next major and future minor branches if they are applicable.
+- Any changes merged to the master branch must be ported to the future major and future minor branches if they are applicable.
 This can be done by directly cherry-picking the changes when merging if there are no conflicts.
   By this we must ensure that no features or bug fixes are unintentionally